Skip to content

 In practice, most people achieve better outcomes by combining several of these strategies in a personalised way rather than relying on any single ingredient.
 Berberine may be useful for some, but it works best when the “boring basics” of metabolic health are already taken seriously.

-Berberine: Frequently Asked Questions
+Berberine: Frequently Asked Mechanism Questions

 Is berberine the same as metformin?

-No. Berberine and metformin can produce some similar physiological outcomes on blood sugar and lipids in clinical studies, but they are not the same compound.
+No. Berberine and metformin can produce some overlapping outcomes on blood sugar and lipids in clinical studies, but they are not the same compound.
 Metformin is a prescription medicine with well-defined indications, dosing and safety data.
 Berberine is a plant-derived alkaloid available as a supplement.
 Any decision about using either (or both) should be made with your prescribing practitioner.

-Can berberine help with weight loss?
+Can berberine help with weight or waist circumference?

 Does berberine affect the gut microbiome?